php-resta/resta-core/README.md

 Please review [Code of Conduct](CODE_OF_CONDUCT.md).
 The resta core we will work together as much as we can to bring it to a better structure. the resta is very nice and very comfortable to write a better api code.
 We are pleased to present this to the community.

+## Security Vulnerabilities
+If you discover a security vulnerability within Resta, please send an e-mail to Ali Gürbüz via [galiant781@gmail.com](mailto:galiant781@gmail.com).
+All security vulnerabilities will be promptly addressed.

+## License
+The resta api designer is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).